JonasBrouillon/Pacific-Dashboard/README.md

 # Pacific-Dashboard
 Repository of the Shiny app "Pacific Dashboard" created for the Pacific Dataviz Challenge 2022.

-You can run the application locally by download the repository and run the app.R script
+You can run the application locally by download the repository and run the app.R script (verify you have installed needed packages).

 The "data" folder contain the data used by app.R .

+The "data-scripts" folder contain the scripts used initally to download and cleaning data.

 The "scripts" folder contain the scripts used by app.R .

-The "scripts-data" folder contain the scripts used initally to download and cleaning data.

 The "www" folder contain pictures and CSS customized theme.